PertySlick/surgery-podcast-app/sprint-review-2.md

     - [x] Podcast tables are initialized
     - [ ] A test podcast has been entered via SQL commands as a test
   - **Developers**
-    - Brett Taylor (@Brent253)
+    - Brett Taylor (Brent253)
-    - Tim Roush (@PertySlick)
+    - Tim Roush (PertySlick)
   - **Progress and Notes**
     - Tables are created but testing has not completed successfully.
-Podcast/Tag join table is not it use and an admin is not properly registered yet. - @PertySlick
+Podcast/Tag join table is not it use and an admin is not properly registered yet. - PertySlick
   - **User Testing**
     - None

 3. **Create Fat-free DB Operator** - 5
   - *As a product owner I want a framework setup to separate database functionality into a separate controller class.*
   - Our Fat-free framework needs to have a database operator class added to implement interactivity with the database.
-This will involve all the necessary SQL queries and commands as well as returning the data or responses in a useable format.
+This will involve all the necessary SQL queries and commands as well as returning the data or responses in a usable format.
   - **Definition Of Done**
     - [x] Operator class has been created
     - [ ] Operator class performs necessary functions
     - [ ] Operator class returns data in a usable format
   - **Developers**
-    - Brett Taylor (@Brent253)
+    - Brett Taylor (Brent253)
-    - Tim Roush (@PertySlick)
+    - Tim Roush (PertySlick)
   - **Progress and Notes**
     - Operator class has been created but has a few bugs and needs review.
-Not yet implemented or usable - @PertySlick
+Not yet implemented or usable - PertySlick
   - **User Testing**
     - None